Responsible Gaming

 Warning Signs of Problem Gambling

-If you recognise any of these signs in yourself or someone you know, it may be time to seek help:
+If any of these sound familiar — for you or someone you know — it might be time to get some support:

 - Spending more money on gambling than you can afford